Media Projects Inc

 Flash News: A REASON TO LIVE is a powerful film about suicide and depression and mental health awareness.
 One mother said "THIS FILM SAVED MY SONS LIFE."
 After viewing it, I was able to get him help.

-PBS will air it next year to 5 million viewers.
+PBS is broadcasting beginning September, 2024 to 5 million viewers.
 WE NEED your contribution to amplify this message.
 Let's save lives together.

 IN HER SHOES puts a human face on women who are incarcerated.
 It contributes to prison reform as it humanizes incarcerated women.
 In heart-wrenching honesty, women at the Dallas County Jail share their untold stories as they examine their lives through the shoes they have worn, are currently wearing and hope to wear when they take their next steps.